BrenanMarenger/Capstone-Project/README.md

 # Netflix-Clone
 ## Objective
 > A web app for my capstone project, replicating Netflix with my childhood VHS tapes using mordern technologies.
 Shares complex functions, layouts, and interactions of popular streaming sites.
-My goal of this project is to prepare myself and learn the industry standard of web development on a full-stack level, using all my own assets.
-With little to no previous knowledge, I'm testing how well I'm able to adapt and learn new web and software techniques in under a 4 month timeframe.
+My goal of this project is to prepare myself and learn the industry standard of web development on a full-stack level, using all my own assets

 ## Content
 [Tech Stack](https://github.com/BrenanMarenger/Capstone-Project#tech-stack)